Stowers Original Data Repository

 What kind of information is available through the Stowers ODR?

 All relevant original data underlying the results of a published manuscript is added to the Stowers ODR.
 Data for intermediate processing steps, such as the deconvolution of imaging data, is added at the discretion of the author.
-If only a portion of large datasets is used to support a conclusion, e.g., the top three hits in a screening project, the corresponding author may choose whether to submit only the portion pertaining to the published findings or the entire dataset to the Stowers ODR.
+If only a portion of large datasets is used to support a conclusion, for example, the top three hits in a screening project, the corresponding author may choose whether to submit only the portion pertaining to the published findings or the entire dataset to the Stowers ODR.

 What do you consider original data?